 Transylvania is not only dear to Hungarian speakers.
 In 1599, Mihai Viteazul (Michael the Brave) briefly conquered the region and, for about a year, united it with two other principalities – Moldavia and Wallachia.
 Those three regions have a large ethnic Romanian population, and Mihai Viteazul remains a national hero for Romanians.
 Beside the Catholic cathedral you can see a statue of him, mounted on a horse and brandishing a mace.
 It was carved from bronze by the Romanian artist Oscar Han in 1968.
 The statue stands in front of the palace which he used during his one-year reign.

-Transylvania became part of the Habsburg empire in the early 18th century and this city became less politically significant, as the Habsburgs chose to rule the region from Sibiu.
-They did, however, devote a lot of effort to overhauling the walls of its citadel.
 Though some kind of fortification had stood here since the Roman Empire, the 12 kilometers of walls that still stand today, in the shape of a seven-pointed star, date from 1715-1738.
+This was when Transylvania became part of the Habsburg empire.
+Alba Iulia became less politically significant, as the Habsburgs chose to rule the region from Sibiu.
+They did, however, devote a lot of effort to overhaulingthe walls of its citadel.
 A Habsburg military garrison was housed here, and in 1785 those soldiers put down a Romanian peasants’ revolt led by Horea, Closca and Crisan.

 Visiting the fortress today, you can still see three of the original six highly ornamented, early Baroque gates.
 On the east side, the First Gate, a triple triumphal arch, features a two-headed Austrian eagle, as does the Third Gate, which is topped by a statue of Charles VI, the Habsburg emperor who ordered all this built.
 On the west side is the Fourth Gate, again with an Austrian eagle over its doorway, and carved with the banners of Charles VI.
 Between the First and Third Gates stands a 1937 monument honouring the peasant revolt’s leaders, who are depicted in a relief at the base of a 22-meter obelisk.
 On the other side of the monument, a big winged figure of Victory looks out over the city.
 Horea was executed by being broken on the wheel near the citadel walls.